Always the 2nd Saturday in July!

 The Watermelon Festival organizers met their objectives with the 1st festival.
 Unfortunately they did not win the Farmers-Stockman prize money, they did win a prestigious Honorable Mention.
 They did raise money for the school chairs.
 They did establish a community tradition that has withstood the changing demographics of McDade.
 They did establish a tradition that has out lived watermelons as a prize cash crop.
 They did create a tradition of community spirit with the first festival that is still shared by their heirs, relatives, friends and the people of McDade community today.
 "FOR THE BETTERMENT OF THE COMMUNITY".

-This is still our motivation & drive, However due to the health and safety of all we had to make a very tough and sad decision to announce our first cancelation in our 72 year history due to COVID-19 pandemic.
-We look towards next year as we plan our big celebration to acknowledge McDade's 150th birthday during the McDade Watermelon Festival 2021 on July 10th.
+This is still our motivation & drive, However due to the health and safety of all we had to make a very tough and sad decision in 2020 to announce our first ever cancelation due to COVID-19 pandemic.
+We look forward to seeing everyone this year at the 73rd McDade Watermelon Festival 2022 on July 9th.
 See you all then!
+Street Dance July 8th.